-- 1. Set the City Water / Tank Fill valve at the utility center to the FILL TANK position (horizontal) pointing to the left (as shown). - 2.
+- 1. Set the blue CITY WATER / TANK FILL valve at the utility center to the TANK FILL position (horizontal) pointing to the left (as shown). - 2.
 Water valves at the water pump should be in the FILL TANK positions. - 3.
-Black valve pointing to the strainer, white valve pointing to the left (toward the water tank). - 4.
+Black valve pointing to the pump strainer, white valve pointing to the left (toward the water tank). - 4.
 Attach a fresh water hose to the fresh water connection inlet on the panel.
-The other end of the hose should be attached to a pressurized fresh water source. - 5.
-Turn on the pressurized water to fill the fresh water tank.
-The 12V pump is not used for this feature (water tank drain valve must be closed).
+The other end of the hose should be attached to a pressurized fresh water source.